Skip to content

 Common pitfalls

-• Argument values are strings. arguments_json stores all values as JSON strings, even booleans and numbers.
-Coerce in your client.
+• Argument values are strings.
+Coerce booleans/numbers in your client.

 • Model invents tools.
-Always check tool_name against your allow-list before acting.
-A hallucinated tool name must be a no-op.
+Allow-list tool_name before acting.